Bury St Edmunds railway station: British Railways (1948–1994)

-In 1948, Bury St Edmunds became part of British Railways Eastern Region.

 According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G (Goods), P (Passenger, Parcels & Miscellaneous), F (Furniture Vans, Carriages, Motor Cars, Portable Engines and Machines on Wheels), L (Livestock), H (Horse Boxes and Prize Cattle Vans) and C (Carriages and Motor Cars by Passenger or Parcels Train); there was a 9-ton crane.
 Private sidings were operated by British Sugar, Burlingham & Son, J Gough & Son, Ridley Coal & Iron and H A& D Taylor.

-The Bury St Edmunds to Thetford line closed to passengers on 8 June 1953 and to goods traffic on 27 June 1960.
-The line to Long Melford closed to passengers on 10 April 1961 and to freight on 19 April 1965.
+The Bury St Edmunds to Thetford line closed to passengers on 8 June 1953 and to goods traffic in 1960.
+The line to Long Melford closed to passengers on 10 April 1961 and to freight in 1965.
 The engine shed closed in 1959.

-The railway bridge to the east of the station was Grade II listed in 1988.
+The railway bridge to the east of the station was Grade II listed in 1987.